OpenGamma/RouteMap/README.md

 ### (c) star ###
 Star directives act like a sieve.
-Normally, if a URL matches a pattern but has extraneous parameters, then it is not considered a match and `RouteMap` will not fire that patterns handler.
+Normally, if a URL matches a pattern but has extraneous parameters, then it is not considered a match and `RouteMap` will not fire that pattern's handler.
 But if a star directive exists at the end of the rule, like in these examples:

     RouteMap.add({route: '/users/id:/*',        method: 'users.get'});